fatih/images/README.md

 $ make build
 ```

-This will put images binary in the bin folder.
-Development builds doesn't have
+This will put the `images` binary in the bin folder.
+Development builds doesn't
-a version, so if called with "--version" it'll output `dev`:
+have a version, so if called with "--version" it'll output `dev`:

 ```sh
 $ .bin/images --version